Battle of Britain: Intelligence

 In the event of an intensification of air warfare it is expected that the present strength of the RAF will fall, and this decline will be aggravated by the continued decrease in production.

 Because of this statement, reinforced by another more detailed report, issued on 10 August, there was a mindset in the ranks of the Luftwaffe that the RAF would run out of frontline fighters.
 The Luftwaffe believed it was weakening Fighter Command at three times the actual attrition rate.
 Many times, the leadership believed Fighter Command's strength had collapsed, only to discover that the RAF were able to send up defensive formations at will.

 Throughout the battle, the Luftwaffe had to use numerous reconnaissance sorties to make up for poor intelligence.
 Reconnaissance aircraft (initially mostly Dornier Do 17s, but increasingly Bf 110s) proved easy prey for British fighters, as it was seldom possible for them to be escorted by Bf 109s.
 Thus, the Luftwaffe operated "blind" for much of the battle, unsure of its enemy's true strengths, capabilities, and deployments.
 Many of the Fighter Command airfields were never attacked, while raids against supposed fighter airfields fell instead on bomber or coastal defence stations.
 The results of bombing and air fighting were consistently exaggerated, due to inaccurate claims, over-enthusiastic reports and the difficulty of confirmation over enemy territory.
 In the euphoric atmosphere of perceived victory, the Luftwaffe leadership became increasingly disconnected from reality.
-This lack of leadership and solid intelligence meant the Germans did not adopt a consistent strategy, even when the RAF had its back to the wall.
-Moreover, there was never a systematic focus on one type of target (such as airbases, radar stations, or aircraft factories); consequently, the already haphazard effort was further diluted.
+This lack of leadership and solid intelligence meant the Germans did not adopt a consistent strategy.
+Moreover, there was never a systematic focus on one type of target (such as airbases, radar stations, or aircraft factories); consequently, the effectiveness of attacks, and their contribution to wider operational or strategic goals was further diluted.